ssampatucsd/DSC232-Group_Project_Yelp/README.md

 - Correlations: No correlations present.
 - Distribution of number of reviews: This part detected a handful of outliers.
 Specifically, there were a handful of users with more than 5,000 reviews.

+From the data exploration process, our team concluded that our project requires use of the Review DataFrame only.
+The rest of this section only focuses on the Review DataFrame.

 ### 4.2 Data Preprocessing
 1. Selecting features: Since we are trying to predict `stars` based on `text`, we only select these feature.
 All other features simply add unnecessary noise to our model.
-2. Addressing Missing Values: In most cases, missing values occured when a user left a star rating on a business, but failed to include a written review.
-These rows were irrelevant to our specific analysis, so they can simply be dropped.
+2. Addressing Missing Values: Missing values occured when a user left a star rating on a business, but failed to include a written review.
 3. Add features: We added feature `review_length`, which is the length of a user's text.
 4. Tokenization: This was found to be useful in simplifying text processing and enhancing machine learning models.
 It also improves text analysis and helps in understanding the syntax and semantics of the text.
 5. Stop Words Removal: This reduces dimensionality, decreases noise and therefore improves model performance, enhances text analysis, and facilitates efficient storage, which was a challenge given how large the dataset was.